ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 questions:
 - "How do I write a new diagnostic in ESMValTool?"
-- "How do I read preprocessor output in a Python diagnostic?"
+- "How do I use the preprocessor output in a Python diagnostic?"

 objectives:
-- "Writing a new Python diagnostic"
+- "Write a new Python diagnostic script."
-- "Understanding the interface between the preprocessor and a diagnostic script."
+- "Explain how a diagnostic script reads the preprocessor output."

 keypoints:
 - "ESMValTool provides helper functions to interface a Python diagnostic script with preprocessor output."